-- Do not include tax losses, film losses or foreign source losses at item 7. - Tax losses transferred from joining entities after consolidation are shown at item 2, and foreign source losses at Part E - Foreign source - Do not include net capital losses transferred at consolidation.
-Include these losses at item 6. - Net capital loss has the meaning given by sections 102-10 and 165-114 of ITAA 1997. - Do not include net capital losses transferred in an earlier income year.
+- Do not include tax losses, film losses or foreign source losses at item 7. - Show tax losses transferred from joining entities after consolidation at item 2, and foreign source losses at Part E Foreign source losses (see page 29). - Do not include net capital losses transferred at consolidation - include these losses at item 6. - Net capital loss has the meaning given by sections 102-10 and 165-114 of the ITAA 1997. - Do not include net capital losses transferred in an earlier income year.

 This item requires information on the amount of net capital losses transferred from joining entities to the head company after the date the consolidated group has been brought into existence - that is, the date specified in the notice of choice given to the Commissioner.
-Refer to section 703-50 of ITAA 1997.
+See section 703-50 of the ITAA 1997.

-The relevant amount of net capital losses transferred during the income year is to be recorded against labels D, E or F depending on which loss transfer test, if any, has been satisfied.
+The relevant amount of net capital losses transferred during the income year is to be recorded against D, E or F, depending on which loss transfer test, if any, has been satisfied.

 When an entity joins a consolidated group it calculates its taxable income or loss for the period up to the time it joins the group.
-Generally, any unused carry forward losses are transferred to the head company if the losses could have been used by the joining entity, assuming sufficient income or gains, in the 'trial year', which generally commences 12 months prior to joining the consolidated group and ends immediately after the joining time.
+Generally, any unused carry forward losses are transferred to the head company if the losses could have been used by the joining entity, assuming sufficient income or gains, in the 'trial year', which generally begins 12 months before joining the consolidated group and ends immediately after the joining time.
 In certain circumstances, the trial year may be a shorter period than 12 months.
-Refer to subsection 707-120(2) of ITAA 1997.
+See subsection 707-120(2) of the ITAA 1997.